 Saving Seeds from Heirloom Vegetables

 Heirloom seeds become ‘heirloom’ because they exhibit exceptional traits desired by the gardener.
-Often this means the plants are more colorful, flavorful, unique, or have great germination and vigor.
-Often the traits are location dependent.
+Often this means the plants are more colorful, flavorful, and unique, or have great germination and vigor.
+Often the traits are location-dependent.
 Meaning, seeds planted in one garden will not produce in the same manner in another location.
-We encourage you to try heirloom seeds, see which have the qualities for your area to become your favorites, and make them into your own very special seed line.
+We encourage you to try heirloom seeds, see which have the qualities for your area to become your favorites and make them into your own very special seed line.
 Seed saving from heirloom vegetables is easy and fun.

 Gardeners have found that as seeds are selected and saved over many years, production is increased and the quality is improved, creating plants that will produce best for that locale and will resist diseases and pests of that locale.
 Contributing to genetic diversity strengthens the ecosystem.
 Historically farmers and local gardeners have created and sustained this rich genetic heritage by learning to save their own seeds from varieties that perform best in their own mini-ecosystems.
 The current trend toward mono-crops where only one seed type is used to produce a crop worldwide is eliminating the ability to be able to find genetic variations that will withstand emerging pathogens and climate changes.